Cable Standing Hip Extension

 Can I use this in rehab-style training?

-Often yes, when prescribed and progressed appropriately.
+Often yes, when it is prescribed and progressed appropriately.